mrdk/mind/doc/data.rst

    The TOS contains the address of a filestream structure: compute the address of its :word:`>file` field.
-The field is one cell wide and contains the underlying C file pointer :c:type:`FILE*` for this stream.
+The field is one cell wide and contains the underlying C file pointer of type :c:type:`FILE*` for this stream.

 .. word:: >current	( 'filestream -- addr ) |K|